Blood cancer: mind and emotions

-The NHS also recommend a variety of different apps to support your mental health, including a mindfulness course.
+The NHS also recommends a variety of different apps to support your mental health, including a mindfulness course.

 Janssen-Cilag Ltd has supported Blood Cancer UK with funding for the production of this web page and others within the ‘Living well’ section.
 It had no influence over the content.

 Your experience can help others with blood cancer